Lwall02/Lwall02/README.md

 ### Welcome to Liam Wall's repositories...

 I am Applied Mathematics Specialist at the University of Toronto.
-I love to work with math and statistics to solve nay problem.
+I love to work with math and statistics to solve any problem you can throw at me.
 In particular I am passionate about the applications that high-level thinking combined with a strong background in mathematics can bring to the future of AI and machine learning.

 - 🔭 I’m currently working on creating a predictive model for the upcoming US election.
 - 🌱 I’m currently learning and taking courses on machine learning with a focus in the statistical methods behind how and why machine learning methods work.